byggemand-bob/KNOX-preprocessing/README.md

 ```
 pip install -r requirements.txt
 ```
-To install the IO_wrapper use the following steps.
 # Source Data IO

+Use the following steps to follow setps.

 ## Using
 First add the custom index url to your pip.conf run `pip3.8 config list -v` to find the approperiate config file.
 Insert the following: